Baker Center (Austin, Texas): Alamo Drafthouse Headquarters

+Tim and Karrie League, owners of Alamo Drafthouse, bought the Baker Center in 2017 for $10.6 million.
+As a result of private equity partners not wanting Alamo Drafthouse to formally purchase the building, the Leagues agreed to purchase it with their own money and allow Alamo Drafthouse to be the Baker Center's main tenant.

-Movie theater chain Alamo Drafthouse bought the Baker Center in 2017 for $10.6 million.
-Alamo Drafthouse said they would use it as their corporate headquarters, but that it would also create affordable housing for public school teachers on the property.
+The Leagues said they would use it as their corporate headquarters, but that they would also create affordable housing for public school teachers on the property.
+Specifically, they planned to use the one acre lot on the western side of the building, called the "Baker Field".
 They promised it would not be "just a development project".

+Tim League has said that the Baker Center solved what he referred to as "the Alamo problem".
+Alamo Drafthouse had lacked sufficient office space for years and had desired to expand their operations.
+In spite of the Baker Center being "twice the size of anything [they were] looking for", they purchased the building because of its history and uniqueness.

 Concerns were raised over Alamo Drafthouse winning the auction, as other bidders had spent millions more on their bids.
 ColinaWest Real Estate owner David Kahn sued Austin ISD, alleging that they had violated proper vetting processes by not going with one of the higher bids made.
 Kahn would later withdraw his lawsuit.

 Alamo Drafthouse has yet to build the affordable housing for teachers.
+According to lead architect Richard Weiss, the city took the Baker Field, which they want to use as a detention pond.